 A do-it-yourself 11 kiloWatt solar array from freecleansolar.com costs $18,200, and consists of 40 solar panels along with racks and wiring and inverters.
 The roof space required is 750 square feet.
 Another similarly sized system from the same place, costing $19,000, has 35 panels, but still requires 750 square feet of roof space.

 Therefore it's feasible for the average U.S. home to produce enough electricity, on their roof, to power the home and one electric car.
-This wasn't even a fair comparison, because for solar we considered more (house plus car) than we did with ethanol (only the car).
+That's more power than corn-based ethanol (home plus car, versus just the car) in a fraction of the land.

-It's easy to conceive scaling this up to every home in the U.S. No land space has to be diverted from its existing use, since the land is already taken up by homes and businesses and parking lots.
+It's easy to conceive scaling this up to a large portion of the homes and others buildings in the U.S. In most cases solar panels on the roof can generate a large portion of the electricity required by that building.
+No land space has to be diverted from its existing use.
+Food crops can remain as food.
+The land is already taken up by homes and businesses and parking lots, and instead we'd be adding an additional function to that land, namely electricity production.

 The connection between wind power, solar power, and electric cars is strong.
 So strong that often-times promotional shots of an EV show solar panels or wind turbines in the background.